gongw03/ASMO-PODE/README.md

 However, because module object cannot be pickled, although Metropolis.py AM.py and DRAM.py support parallel compution, the banana2D.py module cannot be used parallely with them.

 Note that must compile the c-based Gaussian Processes Regression libs.

 Step 1: cd src

 Step 2: install swig in your python.
-For an example, conda install swig (if you use anaconda) Better to install numba to accelerate Metropolis.
-For an example, conda install numba (if you use anaconda) Step 3: python download\_numpy.i.py (download corresponding numpy.i file for swig) Step 4: python setup\_cgp.py build
+For an example, conda install swig (if you use anaconda).
+Better to install numba to accelerate Metropolis.
+For an example, conda install numba (if you use anaconda)

+Step 3: python download\_numpy.i.py (download corresponding numpy.i file for swig)

+Step 4: python setup\_cgp.py build

-Step 5: cp build/lib.your.system.xxx/\_cgp.cpython.xxx.so . (file name may be different for different systems) Done!
+Step 5: cp build/lib.your.system.xxx/\_cgp.cpython.xxx.so . (file name may be different for different systems)

+Done!
 Let's try ASMO-PODE now!

 Step 6: cd ../banana2D

 python banana2D\_ASMOPODE.py

 Other files in directory banana2D: